 Mental health and its effects on overall wellness are becoming more of a concern every day that passes.
 The past few years (2020 to 2022) have cast a light on the mental health epidemic in this country.
 Since 2020, many people have faced challenges like depression, anxiety, aggression, and addictions throughout the pandemic.
 The result has been relationship turmoil, missed workdays, and decreased quality of life.
 Over the next few weeks, we will address some mechanisms behind these mental health imbalances.
 We’ll specifically address the chemical messengers that impact our mental health: neurotransmitters.

 Mental Health Statistics

-According to Pew Research, about one fifth (21 percent) of U.S. adults have experienced high levels of psychological distress related to the pandemic, with three-in-ten saying it has changed their lives in “a major way.”¹ Social isolation and lack of routine has hit young people particularly hard.
-A report published by the CDC showed that since the pandemic began, mental health-related visits to hospital emergency rooms rose 24 percent for children ages 5-11, and 31 percent for children ages 12-17 compared with data from 2019.
+Pew Research reports that about one-fifth (21 percent) of U.S. adults have experienced high levels of pandemic-related psychological distress.
+Three out of ten said it has changed their lives in “a major way.”
+Social isolation and lack of routine have hit young people particularly hard.
+A CDC report revealed that since the pandemic began, mental health-related visits to emergency rooms rose significantly.
+They went up 24 percent for children ages 5-11 and 31 percent for children ages 12-17 compared with data from 2019.

+The American Foundation for Suicide Prevention reports that suicide is now the 12th leading cause of death in the United States.
+It claims the lives of almost 46,000 people each year.
 These statistics are heartbreaking and sobering.
-Now more than ever, it is crucial that we approach mental health seriously and with great care.
+Now more than ever, it is imperative that we take mental health seriously and approach it with great care.

 Inflammation and Mental Health